grame-cncm/guidolib/readme.txt

    Supporting MIDI export on linux:
    -------------------------------
-   you must get the midishare source code:
+   you must get the midishare source code that includes the midisharelight library:
 	   git://midishare.git.sourceforge.net/gitroot/midishare/midishare
-   midisharelight is a recent addition to the project and for the moment, it is only available from the 'dev' branch.
+   You don't need to compile midishare but only the midisharelight library. midisharelight is a recent addition to the project and for the moment, it is only available from the 'dev' branch.
 It is located at the project root folder. midisharelight is cmake based: